ernest-lu/ernest-lu.github.io/content/posts/burnsides-lemma.md

 DRAFT

-Writing this as semi-review for Math 113 final, even though this was only touched briefly.
-Has applications to competitive programming problems too.
-When I first encountered this idea, it seemed like I was applying some black magic formula to get a count for things.
-I felt like I was taking in unrelated quantities and outputting out something that could get my answer.

 <!-- As a small intro to the power of using this lemma, consider the problem of counting how many ways there are to arrange $1..n$ on a circle, where rotations of the circle are considered the same.
 I.E for $n = 3$: in clockwise order $123$, $312$ are considered the same -->